Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 23. Aankhon Mein Baso Ho from Takkar (1995) – One of the biggest chartbuster songs of 1990s, the song featuring Suniel Shetty and Sonali Bendre was penned by Maya Govind.
 Anu Malik recorded this song in the voice of Abhijeet Bhattacharya and Alka Yagnik.

 24. Mera Piya Ghar Aaya from Yarana (1995) – The song is quite popular for the unique dance steps done by Madhuri Dixit, and Kavita Krishnamurthy earned Filmfare award for its rendition.
 Maya Govind penned the lyrics.
+The tune and lyrics were copied from Nasrat Fateh Ali Khan’s version, which created controversies.
+It was not for the first time Anu Malik copied the legendary singer’s work.

 25. Jhanjariya from Krishna (1996) – The song with a folk touch had two solo versions recorded in the voices of Abhijeet and Alka Yagnik, and both became extremely popular.
 The male version featuring Suniel Shetty and Karishma Kapoor was one of the most expensive songs of Bollywood in the 1990s with more than 500 dancers, while the female version was a dance version featuring Karishma Kapoor.
 Anand Raaj Anand wrote separate lyrics for both versions.

 26. Ho Nahi Sakta from Diljale (1996) – Udit Narayan sang this popular solo filmed on Ajay Devgan and Sonali Bandre.
 Javed Akhtar penned the lyrics.
+Kumar Sanu’s solo, Soch Raha Hoon Kisse Poochoo was equally popular.

 27. Yeh Kya Hua from Tamanna (1997) – Rahat Indori penned the lyrics of this beautiful duet filmed on Pooja Bhatt and Sharat Kapoor which expressed love at its best.
 Kumar Sanu & Alka Yagnik did the playback singing.